brezniczky/github-trends/analysis.md

     -   [+1: "Big Data"](#big-data)
     -   [Conclusion](#conclusion)

-A Language for Analytics and Algorithms (working draft)
+A Language for Analytics and Algorithms (Working Draft)
 =======================================================

 Executive Conjecture